-AT LEAST two months BEFORE making travel plans (such as paying registration or purchasing flight ticket) that will require BMI funds, each student must obtain a Travel Request Form from the BMI website: http://bmi.stanford.edu/biomedical-informatics-students/forms.html and submit it to the BMI program director for an approval signature before returning the form to the Student Services Officer.
+AT LEAST two months BEFORE making travel plans that will require BMI funds, each student must obtain a Travel Request Form from the BMI website: http://bmi.stanford.edu/biomedical-informatics-students/forms.html and submit it to the BMI program director for an approval signature before returning the form to the Student Services Officer.
 If the meeting has a poster or talk session, then students must submit a poster or talk application to the Conference coordinators in order to qualify for funding.
 Failure to submit the travel request form BEFORE the travel will mean that the student is responsible for the entire cost of the trip.
-A "Certification of Travel" form signed by the PI must also be submitted, so that the travel reimbursement will not be considered taxable income to the student.
+A "Certification for Student Travel" form signed by the PI must also be submitted, so that the travel reimbursement will not be considered taxable income to the student.
 This is a University requirement.
 Funding for trips will be affected if the student has not submitted completed Progress Reports prior to the travel request.